ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 - Better screen smoothing code (now more "blend" than "blur")
 - Added backlight brightness control
 - Added .ini configuration file to save iPod-specific settings
+- Removed monochrome support as it turns out hotdog doesn't work at all on monochromes
 K5:
 - Fixed sound output - no longer as crappy!
 - Fixed L/R trigger mapping so touch doesn't conflict